Watch this video for the most up-to-date demo about the metadata form.

 Let's take a closer look at the metadata edit form.
 Notice that it has a few more items than the form seen at the time of file upload.

-You can change the title. add/remove tags, change the due date, share the file or video with a group, mark the file as processed (see below), immediately take all of the linked recalls associated with the file into a practice session, or initiate deletion of the file from your account.
+You can change the title. add/remove tags, change the deadline date, share the file or video with a group, mark the file as processed (see below), immediately take all of the linked recalls associated with the file into a practice session, or initiate deletion of the file from your account.
+If you believe that some of the source links for the lined recalls to the file are broken, you can repair them. with the "check source links integrity."
 Don't forget to click the SAVE EDITS button at the bottom in order to save your changes.

 When you view your library list you can see the urgency of upcoming due dates for the completion of files.